deepesg/data_challenge/README.md

 ```

 #### Final step
-Consolidate the “leave” account’s in the rest of the tree:
+Consolidate the leaves account’s in the rest of the tree:

 ```bash
 1 = 2 + 57 + 62 = 121